-I volunteer my time working with high school students at a Christian academy.
-I have substituted for the senior bible class from time to time, and one of the topics I’ve taught has been marriage.
+I volunteer at a Christian academy and have been a substitute teacher for the senior bible class from time to time, and one of the topics I’ve taught has been marriage.

 When I ask students what they want in a marriage, their lists are long and full of incredibly high expectations, which is great.
 I encourage them to have strong ideals.
 However, their lists can sound a lot like ones they might give to Santa—full of things that nobody else can give you.

 1. Happily Ever After – like in the movies